 As of Thursday, May 13, youth ages 12 and older are eligible to receive the Pfizer COVID-19 vaccine.
 Everyone this age or older is now eligible to be vaccinated.

 What About the Second Dose?

-When you should get your second dose: The CDC recently announced that you may have a second dose up to 42 days after your first dose and still be protected.
+When you should get your second dose: The CDC announced that you may have a second dose up to 42 days after your first dose and still be protected.
 The CDC also said if you do not receive your second dose within 42 days that you do not need to restart the series over again.